aliemregk/aliemregk/README.md

 ### About Me
 Hello, I am Ali Emre Gök.
 I graduated from Computer Engineering in 2022 and I'm interested in web programming.

-- 🔭 I’m currently working on an Spring project.
+- 🔭 I’m currently working on a Spring project.
 - 🌱 I’m currently learning Spring and Angular.
 - 📫 How to reach me: